NicolasIRAGNE/GBmu/README.md

 ## Debugger

 This program ships with [libyacc](https://github.com/ldedier/libyacc).
 However, it can cause crashes on some architectures, so it also includes a fallback, much more rudimentary debugger.
-Use the CMake variable `WITH_LIBYACC` to choose which one to include.
+Use the CMake variable `WITH_LIBYACC` to choose which one to include

 ## Does it work ?